MeghanMarie Fowler-Finn

 After obtaining his Master’s in Data Analytics at Catholic University, Rafael was selected for a research grant from NASA to develop a machine-learning approach for the retrieval of Mars' atmospheric conditions.
 Right after that, he started working at the Office of the Chief Technology Officer as a Data Scientist for the Data Strategy team providing support to District agencies to improve data workflows and geospatial analysis, in addition to engaging the District's data science community through DS@DC.

-Fun fact: He is a former barista and he is very passionate about coffee.
+Fun fact: He is a former barista and is very passionate about coffee.

 Kandis Catalan